 SASS staff often come across writing and learning resources that are likely to be of interest to faculty and TAs, and we post these resources on this page.
 We are particularly interested in content related to aspects of academic writing, but we consider a variety of topics.
-If you are a faculty member or TA and you’ve found a resource that you think might suit this page, we invite you to send it with a brief explanation to email@example.com.
+If you are a faculty member, a post-doc, or a TA and you’ve found a resource that you think might suit this page, we invite you to send it with a brief explanation to email@example.com.

 “When professors advise early-career academics on grant writing, we often focus on the common mistakes and pitfalls.
 But up-and-coming researchers don’t just need advice on what not to do.
 They need to know what goes into a successful grant proposal, too.”

 - Poor-quality, predatory conferences prey on academics (University Affairs, March 2018)

 “Many publishers of deceptive or poor-quality academic journals have created a big sideline business organizing equally questionable academic conferences.
 Yet some professors don’t seem to be getting the message to stay away.”

 - Grammar webinars (Walden University’s Writing Center, n.d.)

 Although the webinars themselves don’t seem to be available, the transcripts are, with descriptions of slide content and speaker notes.
 They are intended to walk students through the structure, creation, and revision of different types of sentences with a focus on practical application of English grammar rules.